How to increase bar sales with signs for pubs and bars

 Also, choose your promotions carefully based on the demographic of your customers.
 If you operate a family-friendly pub which is frequented by older patrons, then you may wish to focus more on food specials and multi-buy promotions, rather than organizing rowdy activities or noisy entertainment, which may be better suited to younger patrons.

-Increase bar sales with pub signs and bar signs
+Increase bar sales with a bar menu sign

 A 2015 article claimed that ‘POS promotions may serve to increase purchase volume’.
 They found that price-related POS promotions were the most effective at increasing AOV in bars, also citing that ‘alcohol consumption was more than doubled during simulated ‘happy hours’’ .
 So, on your marketing materials, ensure you emphasise any price-point based information such as the potential savings made by multi-buy discounts.